-- provide an explicit cross-reference to the general confidentiality obligations on Registered Participants under rule 8.6 of the Rules.
-This would clarify that NSPs may disclose information in certain circumstances to Registered Participants and other persons to facilitate coordinated connection applications and enquiries. - The Commission has adopted the intent of part of Grid Australia's Rule change proposal such that clauses 5.3.8(a)(2) and 5.3.8(d) will include an explicit cross-reference to rule 8.6.
+- provide an explicit cross-reference in clause 5.3.8 of the Rules to the general confidentiality obligations on Registered Participants under rule 8.6 of the Rules.
+This would clarify that NSPs may disclose information in certain circumstances to Registered Participants and other persons to facilitate coordinated connection applications and enquiries. - This intention has been captured by including an explicit cross-reference to rule 8.6 in clauses 5.3.8(a)(2) and 5.3.8(d).